victorbarres/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Experienced NLP/AI scientist focusing on conversational agents, semantic-oriented computational models, and cognitive architectures.
+NLP/AI scientist focusing on conversational agents, semantic-oriented computational models, and cognitive architectures.
 Dedicated to integrating NLP and cognitive neuroscience computational approaches to develop new paradigms for solving language related A.I. problems.